Kia Motors unveils compact SUV Sonet; plans to launch next month

-NEW DELHI: South Korean automaker Kia Motors Corporation on Friday globally unveiled its sub four meter compact SUV Sonet which it plans to launch in India next month.
+NEW DELHI, Aug 7: South Korean automaker Kia Motors Corporation on Friday globally unveiled its sub four meter compact SUV Sonet which it plans to launch in India next month.

 The model would be manufactured at company’s Anantapur-based (Andhra Pradesh) facility and would also be exported to other markets.